 A 2009 report on modern shale gas by the Groundwater Protection Council, "Modern Shale Gas Development in the United States: A Primer," stated that: “The amount of water needed to drill and fracture a horizontal shale gas well generally ranges from about 2 million to 4 million gallons, depending on the basin and formation characteristics.”

-A 2010 Harvard study found that, on average, water consumption for natural gas produced through fracking ranges from 0.6 to 1.8 gallons of water per MMBtu (Mielke, Anadon and Narayanamurti 2010).
+A 2010 Harvard study found that, on average, water consumption for natural gas produced through fracking ranges from 0.6 to 1.8 gallons of water per MMBtu (Mielke, Anadon and Narayanamurti 2010).U.S. nationwide water consumption for fracking is about 1% of the total, in such scenario companies are actively developing and using new technologies to reduce water use.

 For example, Apache, a major operator in Texas, is using undrinkable and recycled produced water for its drilling and fracking operations with no freshwater supplies.
 The company has recycled more than 1.2 million barrels of produced water.
 Apache sources some of its water from the Santa Rosa aquifer, Texas whose water is unsuitable for humans or agriculture.
 Other operator companies in west Texas like, Pioneer Natural Resources, Anadarko are purchasing wastewater from the city of Odessa to use in its local oil and gas operations.